Home » Guides » General » How to Join Wood With Or Without Expensive Tools

 How do you easily join wood?

-The simplest way to join two boards is with a nail or screw that is driven into the adjoining boards.
+The simplest way to join two boards is with a nail or screw driven into the adjoining boards.

 What is the strongest way to join two pieces of wood?

-The strongest method of joining wood is maximizing the connecting surface areas and using the wood grain to create a strong joint.
-And, the mortise and tenon is the strongest joint as it uses the wood of both pieces to create an interlocking joint that requires extreme force to break in hardwoods.
+The most robust method of joining wood is maximizing the connecting surface areas and using the wood grain to create a strong joint.
+And the mortise and tenon is the most robust joint as it uses the wood of both pieces to create an interlocking joint that requires extreme force to break in hardwoods.

 Do you need to use glue with wood joints?

-For the maximum strength wood glue is designed to interlock the fibers of wood.
-In fact, many woodworkers don’t realize that a properly glued joint is stronger than the wood grain around it.
+For maximum strength, wood glue is designed to interlock the wood fibers.
+Many woodworkers need to realize that an adequately glued joint is stronger than the wood grain around it.

 Summary

 The simple fact is that almost all woodworkers are learning how to join wood in new and different fashions.
-And with advances in tools and technology there’s no shame in taking the time to explore what’s new.
+And with advances in tools and technology, there’s no shame in exploring what’s new.

 Bestseller No. 1